Eddy Usage

 - The

-XYoffset values need to be calculated based on the scanning module and the nozzle itself, then modified in the offset values below. - The
+XYoffset values need to be calculated based on the physical relationship between the probe module and the nozzle, then modified in the offset fields below. - The

-Zoffset value must ensure the physical height difference between the probe coil and the nozzle tip remains within the recommended range of2~3mm.
+Zoffset must ensure the physical height difference between the probe coil and the nozzle tip is within the recommended range of2~3mm.

 [stepper_z]